 While relegated to his house, police officers, firefighters, the Dropkick Murphys and Charlie Coyle, to name a few, visited him at his Quinn-dow to make the days easier.

 The Quinn-dow has since closed down, and Quinn got to walk to center ice at TD Garden on Tuesday.
-He was greeted by a standing ovation from the packed house and fist pumps and stick taps from his heroes including Coyle, a fellow Weymouth, Massachusetts native.
+He was greeted by a standing ovation from the packed house and fist pumps and stick taps from his heroes including Coyle, a fellow native of Weymouth, Massachusetts.
 Then he dropped the puck between Coyle, who he calls his "best friend," according to his mom, Tara, and Sharks captain Logan Couture.
 He was wearing Coyle's No. 13 and the name "Mighty Quinn," his nickname since being diagnosed in February, on the back.

 An hour earlier, Quinn looked like any other 3-year-old.
 First he ate candy in his father's arms, then begged to be let down to exit a gaggle of reporters.